Kresge College: Architecture

 The architecture of Kresge College is designed to resemble a residential area in Tuscany, and includes a piazzetta next to the college office and mail room.
 The informal quality of the space, especially the narrow street, was a reaction against the modernist skyscrapers of the previous generation of dormitory buildings.

 Kresge students are offered the opportunity to create murals around Kresge to keep the College representative of its current age.
 There are approved mural areas on buildings R1, R3, R6, and R8.

 The Kresge Renewal Project is renovating Kresge College to address the University's housing crisis.
-Buildings R11, R7, R5, the Triplets, the Recreation Center, and the Annexes are all to be demolished to make room for three dormitory buildings located in the Kresge Meadow.
-A new Academic Building will be built on Upper Street, where the old Town Hall previously stood.
-A new Town Hall will be built where R11 was built.
+Buildings R7, the Triplets, and the Recreation Center were demolished to make room for three new dormitory buildings, which opened in 2023.
+Designed by Studio Gang, the curved, mass-timber buildings were shaped to preserve as many redwoods as possible and open up views of the forest.
+The geometry and bright colors of the end facades resonate with the campus' original architecture by Charles Moore and William Turnbull of MLTW.
+Social spaces and student amenities occupy the ground floors while residences are located above.
+The buildings are among the first cross-laminated buildings in California.

+The new Kresge Academic Center, also designed by Studio Gang, opened in 2023 on Upper Street, where the old Town Hall previously stood.
+It includes two lecture halls, classrooms, academic offices, work and meeting areas, and an outdoor terrace.
+The design employs a technique used by polypore fungi — stepping down and flaring out as it descends the steep slope.
+Large windows look out to the forest and ravine and bring natural light into the building, together with clerestory windows along the passageways.
+Organic, gently curved outer walls are finished with white plaster, tying the materials of the new building with the original architecture.

+A new Town Hall will be built where R11 was located.
 The Renewal Project will also aid in helping Kresge College becoming ADA compliant, raising the North "Kresge Bridge".
-Notable features such as the waterfall steps, piazzetta, and mayor's stand will remain; the piazzetta has plans to be renovated as well however.
-Keeping with the tradition of Kresge's construction, Town Halls were hosted to gain student input to the renovations.
+Notable features such as the waterfall steps, piazzetta, and Mayor's Stand will remain; the piazzetta has plans to be renovated as well however.
+Keeping with the tradition of Kresge's design, town halls were hosted to gain student input to the renovations.